 Identification of potent and selective KLK6 inhibitors with properties which make them suitable for further biological experiments enables key questions about the role of this enzyme in disease biology to be addressed.
 The availability of an inactive enantiomer increases the value of these tools.
 This programme demonstrates how the experienced ELF team working collaboratively with the DKFZ team could apply a variety of medicinal chemistry, biochemical and biophysical techniques to prosecute an HTS and then validate and optimise the resultant hits.

 “Our scientists really enjoyed working with the DKFZ to help generate high quality hit series for this target.
 I think this project really demonstrates the strengths of the BioAscent drug discovery team – in this case working with the wider ELF team and the programme owner DKFZ to create results which can help advance drug discovery in this area and ultimately to benefit patients.”

 Dr Phil Jones, Chief Scientific Officer at BioAscent.

-“Working with the ELF scientists was a real pleasure.
+“Working with the BioAscent scientists was a real pleasure.
 They performed their work with a high level of quality and professionalism.
-More importantly, the scientists (now at BioAscent) who were involved in the hit development stage, were fully committed to the success of the project, bringing their own ideas and solutions, which made my role as project owner very comfortable.
+More importantly, the scientists who were involved in the hit development stage, were fully committed to the success of the project, bringing their own ideas and solutions, which made my role as project owner very comfortable.
 I would be very happy to work with them again.”